TuringLang/JuliaBUGS.jl/README.md

 ## More Examples
-We have transcribed all the examples from the first volume of the BUGS Examples.
-The origianl examples can be found [here](https://www.multibugs.org/examples/latest/VolumeI.html), and the transcribed examples can be find [here](https://github.com/TuringLang/SymbolicPPL.jl/tree/master/src/BUGSExamples/Volume_I).
+We have transcribed all the examples from the first volume of the BUGS Examples ([origianl](https://www.multibugs.org/examples/latest/VolumeI.html) and [transcribed](https://github.com/TuringLang/SymbolicPPL.jl/tree/master/src/BUGSExamples/Volume_I)).
 All the programs and data are included, and they can be compiled in a similar way as we have demonstrated before.